With hundreds of cyber-security brands out there, cutting through the noise is harder than ever.

 This is all interesting data that could be used as part of a PR campaign addressing the wider threat landscape (think press briefings and speaking slots), or simply as a one-off piece of content like a blog or press release to showcase your expertise.

-And the best part is that it can all be anonymised, so the customer in question doesn’t have to worry about its name appearing across cyber-security publications, blogs and social media feeds.
+And the best part is that it can all be anonymized, so the customer in question doesn’t have to worry about its name appearing across cyber-security publications, blogs and social media feeds.

 Make the most of awards season